XeniaOhmer/language_perception_communication_games/README.md

 #### How results are saved

 Results are saved in a folder 'results/' in the main directory.
-The name under which results are stored are specified by the command line arguments *--mode* giving the subfolder and *--name* giving the subsubfolder.
+The name under which results are stored is specified by the command line arguments *--mode* giving the subfolder and *--name* giving the subsubfolder.
 E.g. *--mode language_emergence_basic --run default* will store the results for the first run under 'results/language_emergence_basic/default0/' and so on.
 Another subfolder is created automatically depending on vocab size and message length, such that the results are finally stored in folders like 'results/language_emergence_basic/default0/vs4_ml3/'.
 In each of these folders, we save the parameters of the run, a log file monitoring the training progress, the training and test rewards, sender and receiver loss, message length, and potentially classification accuracies.

 #### Training for the different setups